yeshwindbz9/react-box/notes.md

 ## Start Codin with Foodin

-*before starting any frontend project, the first step is to prototype and designa wireframe.*
+*before starting any frontend project, the first step is to prototype and design a wireframe/mockup.*

 ### Dynamically passing data between props